Thinkmill/ts-gql/docs/no-transform.md

 ` as import("../../__generated__/ts-gql/PostListPage").type;
 ```

-You can pretty much ignore that TypeScript error in general and just look at the ESLint rule error to see what to do, there is an exception though.
-If you interpolate the _wrong fragment_ but the _right number of fragments_ then you'll only get that TypeScript error because the ESLint rule doesn't know what you've actually interpolated but TypeScript does.
+You can pretty much ignore that TypeScript error in general and just look at the ESLint rule error to see what to do.
+If you interpolate the _wrong fragment_ but the _right number of fragments_ though then you'll only get that TypeScript error because the ESLint rule doesn't know what you've actually interpolated but TypeScript does.

 <details><summary>Doesn't typescript-eslint allow ESLint rules to use type information?</summary>